solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

 [Cloud Shell](./deployment-cloudshell.md) | Use Azure Cloud Shell to deploy the solution to your Azure subscription. | Best suited for quick deployment.
 All you need is an Azure subscription and a browser.
 However, this does require additional setup steps.
 For more information see, [Prepare Cloud Shell Setup](./deployment-cloudshell-setup.md)
 [Azure VM](./deployment-azurevm.md) | Use an Azure VM to deploy the solution to your Azure subscription. | Best suited for situations where you need the flexibility of a full development environment (e.g. to customize the solution) but you do not have a local development environment available.
 The Azure VM deployment type requires additional setup steps.
 If you are involved in managing the infrastructure that enables Azure VM deployments for your team, see [Prepare Azure VM Setup](./deployment-azurevm-setup.md) for more information.

 ## Deployment validation

-Use the steps below to validate that the solution was deployed successfully.
+Use the steps below to validate that the solution deployed successfully.

 Once the deployment script completes, the Application Insights `traces` query should display the following sequence of events: